HarshitPandey32/Sales-Forecasting-and-Predictive-Modeling-for-Retail-Business/README.md

 The trained model is saved using joblib, making it ready for future predictions or deployment.
 # 9. Predictions
 The final step involves making predictions on the test dataset using the trained XGBoost model.
 The results are saved in a CSV file with predicted sales for each store.
+# 10. Tools and Technologies Used:
+  * Python (Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn)
+  * Google Colab for analysis and visualization
+  * Machine Learning Models: Logistic Regression, XGBoost
+  * Data Handling & Cleaning: Pandas, NumPy
+# 11. Conclusion
+This project demonstrates the process of predicting retail sales using historical data.
+It highlights the importance of data cleaning, feature engineering, and model selection in creating an effective predictive model.
+The model can be deployed to predict future sales, optimize inventory management, and assist in strategic decision-making for retail stores.